-After gaining the King’s trust and serving in his Army, Sargon succesfully overthrew Ur Zababa, the Ruler of Kish, whereafter he initiated the expansion of his Empire by invading the Canaanite regions as well as Syria bringing them all under his rule.
+After gaining the King’s trust and serving in his Army, Sargon of Akkad succesfully overthrew Ur Zababa, the Ruler of Kish, whereafter he initiated the expansion of his Empire by invading the Canaanite regions as well as Syria bringing them all under his rule.

 Once again, this aspect is regarded as mythology, however in The Wars Of Gods and Men, Zechariah Sitchin suggests that the Sumerian Texts on this score should not be treated as mythology, but rather that they record actual events that were noted by the Sumerians.

 This view is not accepted in mainstream History however, but nevertheless provides some interesting background information on the motivations for the Wars fought by Sargon of Akkad in the name of his God Ishtar.

 The Akkadians are also known for introducing the concept of divine kingship.

 After Sargon’s death, he was succeeded by his sons Rimush and Manishtushu who did not last long on the Throne until Manishtushu was succeeded by his own son, Naram-Sin.